letsclode/testapp/README.md

 ### Back end approach
 Our c# back end should offer:
-# Authentication
+- Authentication
-# Manage Images (here we may use 3rd party library to store our images depends...)
+- Manage Images (here we may use 3rd party library to store our images depends...)
-# Manage Dates(im not sure yet how the calendar will be used)
+- Manage Dates(im not sure yet how the calendar will be used)

 ### Flutter Front end
 Folder structur will be 'Feature base'
 # ![How it looks](https://drive.google.com/file/d/1qUZ9mVYG6J6XbIJFQFjlj0FR8mbFWEf4/view?usp=drive_link)
 # Here I decided to use Very Good CLI it offers lot of values written below:

-APK:
-Github link:

 ## PACKAGES
 dependencies: